microcks/microcks-cli/README.md

 * `help` to display usage informations,
 * `test` to launch new test on Microcks server.

-The main `test` command has abunch of arguments and flags so that you can use it that way:
+The main `test` command has a bunch of arguments and flags so that you can use it that way:
 ```
 microcks-cli test <apiName:apiVersion> <testEndpoint> <runner>
 	--microcksURL=<> --waitFor=5sec